wp-plugins/updraftplus/readme.txt

 == Changelog ==

-= 1.5.5 - not yet released/supported =
+= 1.5.5 - 2013/03/26 =
 * Now translatable - .pot file included (translators welcome!)
 * When restoring, you can now select only some components to restore
-* History of previous backups can re-scan to find backups manually imported (e.g. via FTP)
+* History of previous backups can re-scan to find backups manually imported (e.g. via FTP) (trunk version has drag-and-drop import)
 * Multisite add-on (http://updraftplus.com/shop/) now stores/restores blogs and mu-plugins separately
 * Display UpdraftPlus's disk space usage
 * Internationalisation hooks in main body of plugin